dotnet/dotnet-docker/documentation/supported-tags.md

 ## Tag Listing

 Each [Docker Hub repository](https://hub.docker.com/_/microsoft-dotnet) contains a detailed listing of all supported tags.
+Any tag not included in the listing should be considered unsupported.
 The listing is broken apart by OS platform (e.g. `Linux amd64 Tags` or `Nano Server 2022 amd64 Tags`).
 Each row represents a single image and contains all of the tags that reference it.
 For example the following entry represents the 6.0 runtime Bullseye image which is referenced by seven tags:

 Tags | Dockerfile | OS Version
 -----------| -------------| -------------